 Dealing with pushy street vendors is a challenge.
 Sometimes, our first instinct is to think someone is trying to scam us.
 That seemingly obnoxious sales person or tuk-tuk driver is just trying to get you into his shop or in his taxi where they’ll promise you a price and double it as soon as you’re hooked.

+Relax.
 My experience is that this is rare.
-I’ve been to nearly 50 countries and have yet to fall victim to a scam.
+I’ve been to nearly 50 countries and have yet to fall victim to a serious scam.
+My worst experience was in Bangkok, where a tuk tuk driver gave me a “free” ride that included stops to every business he was paid to take me to.

 I was on a self-guided tour of Cartagena, Colombia when I was confronted by a man who wanted me to visit his gold shop.
 I politely said “No, gracias” and continued walking.